Seizure clusters: what you need to know

 • Nasal sprays.
 In the last couple of years, nasal sprays have been approved by the Food and Drug Administration to tackle seizure clusters.

 • Pills you swallow.
 There are also some rescue medications you can swallow for seizure clusters.
-They have a slower effect than other methods since it takes longer for them to enter your bloodstream.

 Are seizure clusters dangerous?

-Creating an action plan for cluster seizures
+Creating a seizure action plan for cluster seizures

 Share article